 Banking in Puerto Rico

+Requirements to open a bank account include identification, proof of address and a minimum deposit.
 Expats do not need a social security number to open a bank account, although a bank may ask for one.

 Taxes in Puerto Rico

 The taxes paid by expats in Puerto Rico will differ according to their tax residency status.
 Expats in Puerto Rico for 183 days or more of the tax year are considered residents for tax purposes and must pay income tax on global earnings as well as income generated locally.
 Those who aren't tax residents only pay income tax on their earnings in Puerto Rico and aren't liable to pay tax on income generated outside the island.

 Puerto Rico has a reputation for being a tax haven, but the generous incentives apply to businesses rather than individuals.
 That said, this does make Puerto Rico an excellent candidate for those looking to start a business.